Bryangyw/1DREADME/README.md

 ## Tkinter

-Tkinter provides various controls, such as buttons, labels and text boxes used in a GUI application.
+Tkinter is a Python package that provides various controls, such as buttons, labels and text boxes used in a GUI application.
 These controls are commonly called Widgets.

 ## Dependencies